scottoffen/fluenthttpclient/README.md

     .OnSuccess(r => Console.WriteLine($"Success: {r.StatusCode}"))
     .OnFailure(r => Console.WriteLine($"Failed: {r.StatusCode}"))
     .ReadJsonAsync<Post>();

-public class Post
-{
-    public int Id { get; set; }
-    public string?
-Title { get; set; }
-    public string?
-Body { get; set; }
-}
 ```

-Because a fluent API improves developer experience by turning tedious, repetitive setup into a readable, chainable flow that matches how you actually think about building and sending an HTTP request, The FluentHttpClient version expresses the same logic in fewer lines, with better readability and no loss of functionality.
-All configuration, sending, error handling, and deserialization happen in a single fluent chain.
+The FluentHttpClient version expresses the same logic in fewer lines, and keeps configuration, sending, error handling, and deserialization together in one chain.

+## Target Frameworks

+FluentHttpClient multitargets .NET Standard 2.0 and 2.1, and .NET 6, 7, 8, 9, and 10.
+Through .NET Standard 2.0 it also runs on .NET Framework 4.6.1 and later.
+The assemblies are strong-named, and the package is Native AOT compatible when you use the `JsonTypeInfo<T>` JSON overloads.

+### .NET Standard Consumers

+.NET Standard 2.0 and 2.1 do not ship `System.Text.Json`, and FluentHttpClient does not bring it in transitively.
+If you target either one, or any other framework that does not include `System.Text.Json`, add an explicit package reference: at least `4.6.0` for `netstandard2.0` or `6.0.10` for `netstandard2.1`.
+A newer version is always preferable.
+Apps on .NET 5 and later already include it and need no extra step.

+## Documentation

+Full documentation, including how to build your own client types, is at https://scottoffen.github.io/fluenthttpclient.

-## Usage and Support
+## Community and Support

-- Check out the project documentation https://scottoffen.github.io/fluenthttpclient.

 - Engage in our [community discussions](https://github.com/scottoffen/fluenthttpclient/discussions) for Q&A, ideas, and show and tell!